-Students select one flex course from the list below or another of her choosing available in the College.
+Students select one flex course from the list below.
 All minor students are required to write a brief rationale describing how the flex course contributes to her entrepreneurial career interests.
 Flex courses must have final approval from the minor advisor.